 Veteran-owned and operated, Service Brewing Co. in Savannah is dedicated to honoring those that have put their lives at risk and their country and community first.
 Proceeds from the Tasting Room are used to assist charities that support our country's service men and women and first responders.

 At this craft brewery, you can feel (and taste!) the love, creativity and authenticity behind every pour.
-Tours and tastings are offered on Thursdays, Fridays and Saturdays.
 Dogs are welcome on the beer garden patio.
 Bonus: Look out for Miss Zoe herself at the brewery!
 Her parents are the owners.